netsoftacademy/50DaysofDevOPs/2024/day29/README.md

 ## Day 29 Networking VPC Advanced (Part -3)

- - Getting started with Site to Site VPN
+ - Getting started with AWS VPC Flow logs
- - Hands on Site to Site VPN
+ - What is Site to Site VPN in AWS Virtual Private Gateway
  - Explain the Transit Gateway, Traffic Mirroring
- - Explain the AWS Network Firewall
+ - Explain the Egress Onlu Internet Gatway in AWS

   - Today Sessions Notes: